lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 	has "a substantial impact on compactness scores, with the Polsby-Popper score especially affected."

 Which compactness measure should we choose?
 All three compactness measures are well-cited in the literature and enjoy widespread use.
-They have been cited in U.S. Supreme Court cases, *amici* briefs, and redistricting commissions
+They have been cited in U.S. Supreme Court cases, *amici* briefs, and redistricting commissions \citep{moncrief2011}.
-\citep{moncrief2011}.

 Despite their widespread acceptance, however, the problems with compactness measures are many, and well-covered in the literature.
-No compactness measure is perfect: as an example, the most popular compactness measure in the literature---Polsby-Popper---is sensitive to small perturbations in data resolution (the coastline problem). [^0] It is therefore important to use an *ensemble* of compactness measures to make sure that one's data and conclusions are robust.
+As an example, the most popular compactness measure in the literature---Polsby-Popper---is sensitive to small perturbations in data resolution (the coastline problem).[^0] The same is true for other geometric compactness measures: no single metric is perfect.
+It is therefore important to use an *ensemble* of compactness measures to make sure that one's data and conclusions are robust.

 But even this is not enough.
-Because most compactness measures are purely geometric, they are all vulnerable to a specific family of geographic perturbations.
+Because all three of these compactness measures are purely geometric, they are all vulnerable to a specific family of geographic perturbations.
 Indeed, \cite{bswp} show that minimally tweaking the geometric features of states is enough for the four most popular compactness measures (Polsby-Popper, Convex Hull, Reock, Schwartzberg) to give very different conclusions on nominally identical data.

 Thus, it is important to include a non-geometric compactness measure in the ensemble to guard against the possibility that the results are driven by a